daffainfo/ctf-writeup/cursedCTF 2023/pirates-and-cursed-flags/README.md

 > Please don't steal our book.
 Only authorized users can open this.

 ## About the Challenge
-We have been given a html file (You can download the file [here](book.html)) and we need to find the flag there
+We were given a html file (You can download the file [here](book.html)) and we need to find the flag there

 ## How to Solve?
 If you check the source code of the website, we know the pin is `hunter2`